1. Why command line?

 -n

-is omitted, the effect will be an immediate actualisation of the check results in the core and in the GUI.The command is useful when developing your own check plug-ins, because it enables a quicker test than by using the GUI.
+is omitted, the effect will be an immediate actualization of the check results in the core and in the GUI.The command is useful when developing your own check plug-ins, because it enables a quicker test than by using the GUI.
 If the check fails and returns an UNKNOWN, the

 --debug